 \section{Introduction}

 Spatial intelligence is a fundamental capability that underpins our interaction with the physical world \citep{feng2025survey}.
-This capability is pivotal for a wide range of applications, including autonomous driving \citep{cui2025chain,guo2024drivemllm} and embodied AI \citep{chen2024spatialvlm,huang2023voxposer}.
-With recent advancements in deep learning, the spatial-temporal intelligence, an extension of spatial intelligence, of Visual-Language Models (VLMs) has emerged as a critical area of research.
-It encompasses the ability to understand spatial dimensions such as size, distance, and temporal dimensions such as time interval and velocity, and to perform spatial-temporal reasoning in the real world with dynamics.
+This capability is pivotal for a wide range of applications, including autonomous driving \citep{cui2025chain,guo2024drivemllm} and embodied AI \citep{chen2024spatialvlm,jiang2025prompt2act,huang2023voxposer,zhang2025embodied}.
+With recent advances in deep learning, the spatial-temporal intelligence, an extension of spatial intelligence, of Visual-Language Models (VLMs) has emerged as an important research direction.
+It encompasses the ability to understand spatial attributes such as size and distance, temporal attributes such as time intervals and velocity, and to perform spatial-temporal reasoning about dynamic events in real-world environments.

 However, existing benchmarks for the spatial-temporal intelligence of Vision-Language Models (VLMs) have inherent limitations, as shown in Table \ref{tab:related_work}.
-Current benchmarks for geographic reasoning only focus on static geometry tasks with graphics context such as a subway map \citep{feng2025can, chen2025spatialllm}.
-Meanwhile, current benchmarks for egocentric or allocentric tasks typically concentrate on a single or a few distinct cameras and emphasize scale reasoning between static objects and motion state reasoning of dynamic objects with videos or images context \citep{yang2025thinking, li2025viewspatial, yang2025mmsi, xu2025multi, chen2025spatialllm, feng2025can, ko2025st, li2025sti}.
+Current benchmarks for geographic reasoning only focus on static geometric tasks with graphical context such as a subway map \citep{feng2025can, chen2025spatialllm}.
+In contrast, benchmarks designed for egocentric or allocentric tasks typically involve a single or a few distinct cameras and emphasize scale reasoning between static objects or motion state reasoning of dynamic objects in videos or images \citep{yang2025thinking, li2025viewspatial, yang2025mmsi, xu2025multi, chen2025spatialllm, feng2025can, ko2025st, li2025sti}.
+These benchmarks therefore fail to evaluate models’ ability to perform \textbf{geographic spatial-temporal reasoning across large-scale camera networks}, where both graphical context (e.g., maps) and multi-view video observations must be jointly considered.
 To address these gaps, we propose \textbf{Geo-Temporal Reasoning (GTR)}, a novel challenge for geographic temporal reasoning of moving targets in a large-scale camera network.
-For example, understanding vehicle movement patterns and predicting traffic flow dynamics within a city demands sophisticated reasoning about vehicle appearances, their trajectories, and motion trends across over 10 camera viewpoints.
-In the context of GTR, GTR-Bench is more challenging as it requires multiple perspective switches between maps and videos in a camera network, joint reasoning across multiple videos with non-overlapping fields of view, and inference over spatial-temporal regions that are unobserved by any video.
+For example, understanding vehicle movement patterns and predicting traffic flow dynamics across a city demands sophisticated reasoning about vehicle appearances, their trajectories, and motion trends across over 10 camera viewpoints.
+This GTR-Bench is more challenging as it requires multiple perspective switches between maps and videos in a camera network, joint reasoning across multiple videos with non-overlapping fields of view, and inference over spatial-temporal regions that are unobserved by any video.